 Hyperhidrosis may be defined as sweating beyond a level required to maintain normal body temperature.
 This condition can be genetic or prompted by a variety of medications and drugs.

-The consequences of hyperhidrosis are primarily psychosocial in nature.
-Excessive sweating may be socially embarrassing or interfere with certain professions.
+Excessive sweating may interfere with certain professions.
 For example, palmar hyperhidrosis (sweating on the palms) may preclude art-work, working with electrical components, or playing certain musical instruments.
 In addition, hyperhidrosis may cause excessive changes of clothing due to sweat stains.

 The Consultation